In This Article

 Step 1: Go to DeepSeek.com or Download the App

-It’s easy to get started with DeepSeek R1, for desktop users search for DeepSeek using your preferred engine, or better still, use this direct link to jump straight in: https://chat.deepseek.com/
+It’s easy to get started with DeepSeek R1.
+For desktop users, search for DeepSeek using your preferred engine, or better still, use this direct link to jump straight in: https://chat.deepseek.com/

-If you found the DeepSeek official site via search you’ll be presented with two options.The first option is “Start Now,” and for Desktop users this will take you to the chat interface (if you used the link provided earlier, you’ll be on this page already)
+If you found the DeepSeek official site via search, you’ll be presented with two options.
+The first option is Start Now, and for desktop users, this will take you to the chat interface (if you used the link provided earlier, you’ll be on this page already).

-The second option is “Get DeepSeek App,” and this option reveals a QR code that you can scan that will take you to your respective app store based on your phones operating system (iOS or Android).
+The second option is Get DeepSeek App.
+This option reveals a QR code that you can scan that will take you to your respective app store based on your mobile operating system (iOS or Android).

-Choose which one works best for you, for this example we’ll choose “Start Now” and go into the chat interface.
+Choose which one works best for you.
+We’ll choose Start Now and go into the chat interface.

 Step 2: Toggle DeepSeek R1 in the Chatbox

-Once you get to the chat page you can type in your request but you’ll be using the DeepSeek V3 model.
-To access DeepSeek R1 you need to click on the “DeepThink (R1)” button inside the chatbox.
+Once you get to the chat page, you can type in your request.
+Note that you’ll be using the DeepSeek V3 model.
+To access DeepSeek R1, you need to click on the DeepThink (R1) button inside the chatbox.

-If you want DeepSeek to search the internet when working on your response, click on the “Search” button inside the chatbox.
+If you want DeepSeek to search the internet when working on your response, click on the Search button inside the chatbox.

 Step 3: Ask DeepSeek a Question